 - Add the onion and celery.
 Saute until soft, about 5 minutes.
 Keep an eye on the onion so it doesn’t burn or stick to the pot.

-- Add half of the mushrooms and cook for about 1 minute, stirring frequently, until the mushrooms have cooked down and decreased in size.
+- Add half of the mushrooms and cook for a minute or two, stirring frequently, until the mushrooms have cooked down and decreased in size.

 - Add the remaining mushrooms and saute several more minutes, stirring frequently, until the mushrooms are very soft.